List of Covert Affairs episodes: Season 3 (2012)

 On September 15, 2011, USA Network renewed the series for a 16-episode third season, which premiered July 10, 2012.
 Sarah Clarke began a recurring role in the first episode as Lena Smith, a highly regarded agent who serves as Annie's mentor when Annie is transferred to a new section.
 Oded Fehr will resume his recurring role as Mossad agent Eyal Lavin in both the summer and fall seasons, and Daniella Alonso will recur as Suzanne Wilkins, a DPD therapist.
 Rena Sofer will return as Gina, Arthur's ex-wife, in one episode.
 Devin Kelley returned as Parker, Auggie's girlfriend, and Brendan Hines appeared in the third episode as Wade, a man who works alongside Parker in the Peace Corps.
 The series also introduced British actor Richard Coyle in a recurring role as Simon Fischer, a British businessman to whom Annie is assigned, who may also be a Russian spy.
-All Season 3 episode titles are also titles of songs by David Bowie.
+All Season 3 episode titles except "Hello Stranger" are also titles of songs by David Bowie.